rexrainbow/phaser3-rex-notes/plugins/firebase/room/data-structure.md

         # users in this room.
         users/
             <joinAt>
-                userID - The id of the user.
+                userID - Unique ID of user
-                userName - The name of the user.
+                userName - The name of the user

         <"channel-"+channel_name> - custom channel

-# write by each user, user could join to many rooms.
+# write by each user, user could join to many rooms
 user-metadata\
     <joinAt>
         user/
-            ID - The id of the user.
+            ID - Unique ID of user
-            name - The display name of the user. room/
+            name - The display name of the user room/
             ID - The id of the room
-            name - The display name of the room.
+            name - The display name of the room
 ```